-PMI does not accept personal checks prior to renting the property and does not allow "payments" on security deposits unless allowed by the Colorado landlord/tenant laws.
+PMI does not accept personal checks prior to renting the property and does not allow "payments" on security deposits.
 We require all funds paid in full prior to renting the property.
 This eliminates prospective tenants who really do NOT have the necessary funds for renting.